 BAAM Principal Ecologist Penn Lloyd explained, “to reduce the disruption on the migratory shorebirds, construction was delayed until winter when the birds were in the northern hemisphere.
 There was potential for impact due to an increase in air traffic, but the monitoring shows there has been no significant impact.”

-Over the last 12 months, Biodiversity Assessment and Management have been able to monitor the local shorebirds around Brisbane Airport.
+Over the years, BAAM have been able to monitor the local shorebirds around Brisbane Airport.

 Penn shares that this includes monitoring “coming and leaving times and population size.”
 They found that there was no significant change in the shorebirds’ migration or population size.